ChemGuy88/hermanCode/To-do.md

 - [ ] Segregate code
   - [x] "Herman's Code" for non-work projects
   - [x] DRAPI-Lemur for explicitely work-related projects

+## Shell Package

+  - [x] Dichotomize shell package into zsh and BASH.
+For example, rc.sh can check if it's being executed by zsh or bash, and then calls rc.zsh or rc.bash, as appropriate.

 # Done